-The EN.10/TAPER study has opened to recruitment in Australia, after activating its first site – Westmead Hospital, NSW.
+The EN.10/TAPER study is open to recruitment in eight Australian sites and one site in New Zealand.
 This trial explores ways to treat early-stage endometrial cancers with a focus on minimising side effects and costs.
 The goal of this trial is to change and inform practice, leading to less toxicity for patients and better utilisation of health care resources internationally.

 The trial is led by ANZGOG in ANZ in collaboration with international sponsor, the Canadian Cancer Trials Group (CCTG).